Steve14576/Termirun-intergrated_code_runner_at_termux/README.md

 - Recommending `termirun`'s association with `Termux`, `Acode`, `Acodex-Terminal`(optional), `MT Manager`(optional).

 - Do mind the mis-renaming, the script of all versions has fullname `termirun.sh`, not base name.
 The extra suffix `.sh` could be automatically attached druing transfer process(which makes the fullname`termirun.sh.sh`, which completely disables it).
 Some programmes might not acknowledge the ommition of `.sh`, but Termux is not one of them.
-  - If the visible name on Android device is `termirun.sh`, just rename it to `termirun`, the icon might change, but trust me, it's fine.
+  - If its visible name on an Android device is `termirun.sh`, just rename it to `termirun`, the icon might change, but trust me, it's fine.

 - Beginner firendly(as you can tell I am a beginner myself)